-Kennedy Training Network Inc. (KTN) announced today the topic for Doug Kennedy’s next training webcast: Reservations Sales: Remember, Ring-Ring Means Cha-Ching!, scheduled for Friday, August 18 from Noon – 12:40 pm.
+Kennedy Training Network Inc. (KTN) announced today the topic for Doug Kennedy’s next training webcast: Use Storytelling Selling – Narrate The Pictures They Already Viewed Online scheduled for Monday, November 13, from Noon – 12:40pm EDT.
 REGISTER HERE

 Doug’s monthly series of live webcast training events focuses on topics related to hospitality excellence, reservations, and hotel group/event sales.
-In creating this series, Doug is drawing on content from his on-site training programs and conference keynote presentations, while also featuring the latest training tactics from his monthly lodging industry training articles.
+In creating this series, Doug draws on content from his on-site training programs, conference keynote presentations, and his monthly training articles.

-Those who register but cannot attend will receive a link to view the recordings.
+Everyone who registers receives a link to the recording, even if they cannot attend.
+The 40-minute format is perfect for “lunch and learn” or staff meetings.
 The target audience is anyone who is interested in upskilling themselves or others, and the topic areas are broad enough to be relevant for all sectors of the lodging industry.